7 best TED talks for productivity

 She discusses the importance of learning to love yourself in Meet yourself: a user's guide to building self-esteem, and avoiding the dangers of always comparing yourself to others.

-Sounds super cheesy, but sometimes it's easy to forget our strengths when we're stressed about uni – step back for a minute and remember how great you are.
+Sometimes it's easy to forget our strengths when stressed about uni – step back for a minute and remember how great you are.

 We're sure once you've made your way through these talks you'll be ready to walk into that exam hall and give it everything you've got.
 We know you've got this – good luck!